Gobra

 Selected Publications using Gobra

-- J. C. Pereira, T. Klenze, S. Giampietro, M. Limbeck, D. Spiliopoulos, F. A. Wolf, M. Eilers, C. Sprenger, D. Basin, P. Müller, and A. Perrig: Protocols to Code: Formal Verification of a Next-Generation Internet Router
+In European Conference on Computer Systems (EUROSYS), 2026. [external page Publisher] - J. C. Pereira, T. Klenze, S. Giampietro, M. Limbeck, D. Spiliopoulos, F. A. Wolf, M. Eilers, C. Sprenger, D. Basin, P. Müller, and A. Perrig: Protocols to Code: Formal Verification of a Secure Next-Generation Internet Router

 In 2023 IEEE Symposium on Security and Privacy (SP), 2023.
 [PDF] [BIB] [external page Publisher] [external page Talk]